HuidaeCho/projpicker/docs/source/query_syntax.rst

 --------------------------

 If the first word is ``postfix``, ProjPicker supports postfix logical operations using ``and``, ``or``, ``xor``, and ``not``.
+Postfix notations may not be straightforward to understand and write, but they are simpler to implement and do not require parentheses.
+In a vertically long input, writing logical operations without parentheses seems to be a better choice.

-For example, the following command queries CRSs that completely contain 34.2348,-83.8677, but not 0,0.
+For example, the following command queries CRSs that completely contain 34.2348,-83.8677, but not 0,0:

 .. code-block:: shell

     projpicker postfix 34.2348,-83.8677 0,0 not and

 This command is useful to filter out global CRSs spatially.
 In an infix notation, it is equivalent to ``34.2348,-83.8677 and not 00``.
-Postfix notations may not be straightforward to understand and write, but they are simpler to implement and do not require parentheses.
-In a vertically long input, writing logical operations without parentheses seems to be a better choice.

 Let's take another example.
 Let ``A``, ``B``, and ``C`` be the coordinates of cities A, B, and C, respectively.
 This command finds CRSs that contain cities A